arghanath007/Data-Structure-and-Algorithms/STL libraries in C++/Maps/maps.md

 1. The keys are in sorted order.
 2. The keys are unique.
 If keys get repeated, the last value will be the one that is stored.
 3. In-build implementation -> Trees(On comparison basis)
+4. Complex data types like vectors, pair, etc. can also be used as keys because normal maps use trees.

 # Unordered Maps